StatMixedML/XGBoostLSS/README.md

 test <- sim_data[-train_sample, ]
 ```

-The dots in red show points that lie outside the 5% and 95% quantiles, which are indicated by the black dashed line.
+The dots in red show points that lie outside the 5% and 95% quantiles, which are indicated by the black dashed lines.

 ![Optional Text](../master/plots/sim_data.png)